dwilsondev/sage-animated-image-generator/README.md

 * Video (as .mp4)

 # Webapp
 SAIG can be turned into a Webapp for desktop and mobile.
 A service worker is set up.
 All you have to do is change the src and start_url in the sage.webmanifest file located in app/assets/js to the domain of your site.
 You can use relative or absolute paths.
+Then uncomment this line in index.php:

+`<!-- service worker <link rel="manifest" href="app/assets/js/sage.webmanifest"> -->`

 You must have a secure website with SSL setup in order for the service worker to work.

 If you do this, I suggest blocking access to the Webapp so that only devices in your network can use the app.
-You can block access with an `.htaccess` file at the root of your SAIG folder with the following code:
+You can block access with an .htaccess file at the root of your SAIG folder with the following code:

 ```
 <LIMIT GET>